 The editorial justification used by the ECU was unjust and hypocritical as this material would not be allowed by the BBC if it had been aimed at other groups.

 The complainant reiterated that he wanted this performance removed from broadcast.

 The Head of Editorial Standards noted that the group Dead Cat Bounce had established a reputation on the comedy circuit, performing at many festivals and winning awards.
-They were known for their outlandish lyrics which set out to poke fun at stereotypes
+They were known for their outlandish lyrics which set out to poke fun at

-covering the Edinburgh Comedy Festival, featuring alternative comedy.
+a programme covering the Edinburgh Comedy Festival, featuring alternative comedy.

-The Head of Editorial Standards said that, whilst the lyrics of the particular song which the complainant had highlighted may not be to every viewer's taste, they did not appear to be attacking the faith and belief of Christianity, but used simile and
+The Head of Editorial Standards said that, whilst the lyrics of the particular song which the complainant had highlighted may not be to every viewer's taste, they did not appear to be attacking the faith and belief of Christianity, but used

-metaphor to create an absurd picture of naive love-making.
+simile and metaphor to create an absurd picture of naive love-making.
 Given this context, the Head of Editorial Standards believed it was unlikely that the majority of viewers would have found the song offensive.